ISnackable/isnackable.me/content/posts/2021-10-15--GCTF2021/index.md

 ![Static Part 1](./static_part1.png)

 We can use some steganography tools, like [Stegsolve](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) to find see whether we can find anything interesting.
-Honestly, sometimes wihtout given hints, you just have to keep trying different stego tools.
-Luckly for us, StegSolve seems to be the correct tool for the job.
+Honestly, sometimes without hints, you may have to just keep trying different Steganography tools.
+Luckily for us, StegSolve seems to be the correct tool for the job.
 A hidden QR Code found at one of the pane of the image as seen in the figure below.

 ![Static Part 2](./static_part2.png)